bcanfield/ai-quiz-automation/docs/DEMO.md

 # Quiz Helper Demo Guide

-This guide shows how to run a live demo of the quiz-helper tool using the included example quiz.
+This guide shows how to run a live demo of the ai-quiz-automation tool using the included example quiz.

 ## Prerequisites